raheelsayeed/hvp-pipeline/generated_data/sample_survey.md

 Case 1: Lung Nodule Found During Hospitalization.
 A woman is recovering from a long hospital stay.
 A 2.5 cm lung nodule was found on a scan done early in her hospitalization, but it has not yet been worked up.
 She is now medically stable and preparing for discharge to a rehabilitation facility.

-Instruct Human: Review each decision point carefully and select the most appropriate clinical action.
+Instruct Human: You are a clinician in the emergency room.
+Evaluate the scenario described below and select an answer.

 Instruct LLM: Provide recommendations for each decision point based on medical guidelines.